 Welcome to the backpacker mecca of Bangkok, Khao San Road.
 This is the place for all the weird and wonderful.
 I recommend grabbing dinner here and just having a walk around.

 After dinner grab a beer and join the crazy.
-If you are up for it feel free to spend the rest of your night partying away and the Thailand night.
+If you are up for it feel free to spend the rest of your night partying away.
 This is definitely the party place to be for travelers so you will fit right in!

 Add To Your Bangkok Itinerary?